Setting the Stage – Traffic Lights in Twin Peaks

 For a great history of Twin Peaks on home video, read this article that was first published on Dugpa.com.

-Next time you see a yellow light, just remember what Agent Cooper said – slow down.
+Next time you see a yellow light, just remember what Agent Cooper said – slow down, not speed up.

 Leave a Reply